This entry is divided into the following sections:

 4. Online Company Profiles: Several subscription services provide useful company profiles including Hoover's, Capital IQ, Mergent Online and Bloomberg Law.

 5. D&B Reports: D&B (formerly "Dun & Bradstreet) Business Information Reports are technically credit reports, but they can provide a wealth of information, including but not limited to detailed financials, payment records, suits/liens/judgments and a information about corporate officers.
 D&B Business Information Reports are often the best source for information about private companies.
 In addition, D&B "Family Tree Finder" reports are expensive but are the best source I know for identifying corporate affiliations.
-Both kinds of reports are available directly from D&B or through Accurint, Dialog, Lexis and Westlaw.
+Both kinds of reports are available directly from D&B or through Hoovers, Accurint, Lexis and Westlaw.
 To learn more about Dun & Bradstreet reports, see the separate entry for "D&B Reports."

 6. SEC Filings: For public companies selling securites in the U.S., get SEC filings, especially the most recent 10-K (annual report), 10-Q (quarterly report), proxy (annual notice to shareholders) and perhaps 8-Ks (reports of material events).
 For a more complete discussion of sources, see "SEC Filings."

 7. Market Research Reports: Market research reports explain how a company is doing in relation to other companies in its industry.
 You can but these reports from aggregators such as Alacra or Research and Markets, or see the Market Research entry for more sources.

 8. Public Records: A public records search on Accurint, TLO, KnowX, Lexis, Westlaw, etc., allows you to locate and retrieve a broad range of public records for a company.
 This includes Secretary of State filings, UCC filings, asset filings (for real estate, cars and aircraft), bankruptcies, liens, judgments, etc.